Neutrollized/free-tier-gke/examples/trivy-operator/README.md

   --set="excludeNamespaces=gke-managed-system\,kube-system"
 ```

+> [!NOTE]
-**NOTE:** you need to escape the comma for the lists if you are setting options in command line.
+> You need to escape the comma for the lists if you are setting options in command line.

 ### Cleanup
 ```